wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.3.3 =
+* Added: Support for inline labels in Yes-co Contact Forms;
+* Added: Support for embedding a Yes-co Contact Form in pages or posts using a shortcode;
 = 1.3.2 =
 * Fixed: number of child objects shown
 = 1.3.1 =